-- 1. Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Master Plan. - 2.
-Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.
+- Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Implementation Task Force, as needed. - Attend Art in Public Places and Historical Society Board meetings. - Interface with the Planning & Zoning Commission as appropriate. - Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.